JimMarshall35/TinyGP-CPP/README.md

 C++ translation / port of the TinyGP java source code from the book "A field guide to genetic programming" by Riccardo Poli, William B. Langdon and Nicholas F. McPhee.

 Not changed from the original in any significant way.
+- Memory pool implemented to store individuals - should eliminate possibilty of fragmentation and is faster than using new and delete

 Hasn't been rigourously tested.